ImranAzizPC/neo4j/README.md

 ## How it differs from Relational DB model

-- The relational databases withstood the test of time, and are here to stay at least for the foreseeable future, even if not forever.

 Factor | Graph | Relational Database
 --- | --- | ---
 Storage approach | Entities and Relationships are stored as Nodes and Edges respectively | Data is stored in tables as rows and columns.
 Joins are created between tables for fast querying.
 The relationships between the columns of a table are inferred, but never stored separately.